gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 - for K and s, we know a closed loop pole exists when we have 1 + KG(s)H(s) = 0
 - find value of omega when eqn on 43 = 1 and then calculate angle
 - typically for root locus there are 2 cases
-	1. system unstab;e as k increases
+	1. system unstable as K increases
 	- stabiltiy condition is |KG(w)
 	2. if the system becomes stable as K increases we wanna be bigger than 1 for all |KG(w..)